 How to Make Money as a Kid

 I used to wonder growing up how to make money as a kid.
 Thankfully, my mother noticed my strong interest in enterprising ideas and taught me early a few ways to make money, such as making and selling milk candies, sewing rugs, or doing chores at home for cash.

 I can fondly remember how happy I was making my own money and saving money so I would have money to splurge during the holidays!

 I grew up loving enterprising and learning its value, and this entrepreneurial spirit stayed in me even up to this day.
-It’s why I’m researching fresh ideas on ways for kids to make money so I can teach my kid (he’s 3-year-old now) when he’s ready to start.
+It’s why I’m always researching ideas on “how to make money as a kid,” so I can teach my kid when he’s ready to start.

 As parents, it’s good to support our kids’ entrepreneurial spirit.
 Making money can be complicated, but if we try to simplify things for them and make it fun, they’re likely to value every penny that comes their way.
 More importantly, these skills can help them with their finances later in life.

 Fortunately, kids nowadays are no longer limited to selling candies for money.
 This 8-year-old, for instance, makes a whopping $22 million per year reviewing toys on his Youtube Channel!

 Your kids may not earn their first million before they hit puberty, and that’s alright!
 But isn’t it great if they can make their first $50 or $100 over spring break through their own hard work?
 That’s a huge accomplishment that they’ll forever thank you for.

 Ready to learn more ways on how to make money as a kid?
-Check these awesome money-making ideas!
+Check out these awesome money-making ideas!

 How to Make Money as a Kid: 15 Ways to Generate Income at a Young Age